tjzggc/othello-ai-agents/README.md

 1. Trained AI Agent using both the OthelloDQN and OthelloBackPropNN files to get .pth files and then OthelloDQNRustTrain.
 2. Tested by playing against myself with OthelloPlayHuman.
 3. Tested against Rust Web App with OthelloPlayOtherAILooped.

+## Results
+### Wins and Losses in 100 games vs. Rust Web App
+3 Layer Back Prop wins = 15, losses = 84
+3 Layer wins = 22, losses = 74
+4 Layer Back Prop wins = 21, losses = 77
+4 Layer wins = 36, losses = 58
+DQN wins = 48, losses = 49
+DQN updated wins = 42 , losses = 54

+## Observations
+### How could I make it better
+1. Look at DQN that trained against Rust AI - shape the rewards in a better way or change weights given to the current AI.
+Play more games - takes a long time.
+2. Combine the dataset training and then train that model with the DQN approach.
+3. Use an algorithm for moves that invloves looking ahead such as Monte Carlo Tree Search or use the AlphaGo framework to train Othello.